 - Frosts are a problem, this is not a frost hardy plant.

-- Most information on growing celeriac mentions full sun, however much of this is from the UK and not really relevant to Australian conditions.
-In our hot summers, a little afternoon shade can be desirable to prevent drying out.
+- Most information on growing celeriac mentions full sun, however much of this is from the UK and not really relevant to warmer climate zones.
+In hot summers, a little afternoon shade can be desirable to prevent drying out.